mirarzf/Battleship-Hyperledger-Sawtooth/README.md

 # Battleship-Hyperledger-Sawtooth
 Battleship application using Hyperledger Sawtooth.
 Created for the Advanced Courses on Database Systems of KU in 2022.
-This repository is based upon the python processor and client of the simplewallet repository: https://github.com/askmish/sawtooth-simplewallet
+This repository is based upon the python processor and client of the simplewallet repository: https://github.com/askmish/sawtooth-simplewallet and on the Python SDK repository of Hyperledger Sawtooth: https://github.com/hyperledger/sawtooth-sdk-python

 ***